msucloudfellowship/msucloudfellowship.github.io/docs/index.md

 title: MSU Cloud Computing Fellowship
 ---

-# MSU Cloud Computing Fellowship 2022-2022
+# MSU Cloud Computing Fellowship 2022-23

 ![Ebene_bei_Auvers_van_Gogh_1890](img/cropped_cloud_painting_Vincent_van_Gogh_Ebene_bei_Auvers_1890_Neue_Pinakothek_Munich.jpg)

 Welcome to the website for the MSU Cloud Computing Fellowship for 2022-2022.
-These pages are under development as we get organized for 2022.
 See our "[about](about.md)" page for more information about the program.

-## Applications

-Applications are currently closed for this year but we encourage PhD students and MSU Post-doc faculty to look for an announcement in Summer of 2023.
-We are reviewing applications and will contact all applications in August 2022.

-## Syllabus
+## Syllabus Fall 2022 - Spring 2023

-The program runs from Fall 2022 to Spring 2023 semester.
+The program runs Fall semester through Winder/Spring semester.

-Sessions are at most bi-weekly.
-They include preparatory readings and activities to orient you to the topic, followed by an in-person meeting Friday to review the materials, provide a venue for discussion, require fellows to present, or hands-on collaborative activities.
+Sessions are approximately bi-weekly with breaks for holidays.
+A session includes preparatory readings and activities to orient you to the topic, followed by an in-person meeting on a Friday to review the materials, seminar, provide a venue for discussion,  hands-on collaborative activities, or presentations by the fellows.

 ### Meeting location
 At this time all meetings are in-person in the training room of the Institute for Cyber-Enabled Research, located on the first floor of the MSU Biomedical & Physical Sciences Building